Elevating Inclusive, AI‑Ready Education: A Conversation on ITL Awards 2026

 Mandy: Beyond recognition, what do winners and finalists gain from ITL Awards 2026?

-Lucy: The awards are designed to create sustained value for education leaders and institutions, not just a one‑day spotlight.
+Lucy: The awards are designed to create sustained value for education leaders and institutions.
 Key benefits include:

-Global recognition: Winners are showcased across SoftwareVerdict’s global research platforms, insights publications, and partner communities.
+Global recognition: Winners are showcased across SoftwareVerdict’s global research platforms.

-Digital badges and credentials: Awardees receive verifiable digital badges and credentials that can be shared on institutional sites, professional profiles, and communications.
+Digital badges and credentials: Awardees receive verifiable digital badges that can be shared on institutional sites.

-Feature in insights reports: Selected winners and standout initiatives are profiled in thematic reports and case studies, which are read by decision‑makers across education and technology.
+Feature in insights reports: Selected winners are profiled in thematic reports and case studies.

-Benchmarking and learning: Participation helps institutions benchmark themselves against global peers and learn from the practices of the “Mighty 90” and subsequent cohorts.
+Benchmarking and learning: Participation helps institutions benchmark against global peers.

-For many leaders, the visibility and credibility of this recognition directly support institutional partnerships, student recruitment narratives, and funding discussions.
+For many leaders, the visibility of this recognition supports institutional partnerships and funding discussions.

 Learning from Past Cycles: “Mighty 90” and Beyond